Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: IAMP Representation and Proof of Theorem

+The purpose of this section is to establish parts of the LDP structure required in Theorem~\ref{chapter2:thm:2-formal}.
+Starting from the polynomial denoiser representation obtained in Section~\ref{chapter2:section:iamp_poly}, we modify the resulting scheme by replacing the random Onsager coefficients by their limits in probability.
+This replacement allows us to derive the LDP structure of the iterates.

-We now state a general result on the representation of AMP iterations with polynomial denoisers.
-Following the statement of Theorem \ref{thm:2-formal}, we claim that we can assume that the initialization point $\b{u}^0$ has entries bounded by a constant $M>0$ independent of $n$.
+Following the statement of Theorem \ref{chapter2:thm:2-formal}, we may, without loss of generality, assume that the initialization point $\b{u}^0$ has entries bounded by a constant $M>0$ independent of $n$.
 This assumption appears restrictive for ${\rm IAMP}$, since \cite{montanari2019optimization} requires a random initialization $\b{u}^0 \sim \delta \mathcal{N}(0, \b{I}_n)$ where $\delta$ is a fixed parameter driving the optimality gap of the {\rm IAMP} output.
-Nonetheless this condition is implicitly satisfied by the {\rm IAMP} algorithm as it includes a truncation step on the iterates, i.e. the denoisers depend on $\b{u}^0$ only through $[\b{u}^0]_M$ with $[u]_M\triangleq \max(-M, \min(u, M)) $ for some fixed large enough $M>0$.
+Nonetheless, this condition is implicitly satisfied by the {\rm IAMP} algorithm as it includes a truncation step on the iterates, i.e., the denoisers depend on $\b{u}^0$ only through $[\b{u}^0]_M$ with $[u]_M\triangleq \max(-M, \min(u, M)) $ for some fixed large enough $M>0$.
 Indeed, let $\bar{\b{u}}^k = [\b{u}^k]_M, \forall k\in [T]$.
-Observe that for all $t\leq T$ the denoisers $f^t$ given in (9), (10) in \cite{montanari2019optimization} only depend on the iterates $\b{u}^k$ through $\bar{\b{u}}^k$, i.e.
+Observe that for all $t\leq T$ the denoisers $f^t$ given in (9) and (10) in \cite{montanari2019optimization} only depend on the iterates $\b{u}^k$ through $\bar{\b{u}}^k$, i.e.

-thus switching the initialization $\b{u}$ with $\bar{\b{u}}^0$ has no effect on the {\rm IAMP} iterations, and furthermore preserves the covariance matrix $\bf{Q}$ since it holds for $k,j \geq 0$
+thus switching the initialization $\b{u}^0$ with $\bar{\b{u}}^0$ has no effect on the {\rm IAMP} iterations, and furthermore preserves the covariance matrix $\b{Q}$ since it holds for $k,j \geq 0$

-Adding the truncation step thus has the effect of adding a secondary limit $M\to \infty$ after the limits on $n,d$ on all results mentioned in this paper.
+Hence, adding the truncation step has the effect of adding a secondary limit $M\to \infty$ after the limits on $n,d$ on all results mentioned in this paper.

-Corollary~\ref{prop:1} implies that the IAMP iterates can be approximated by LDP.
-In order to complete our second main result, Theorem~\ref{thm:2-formal} we need to show that LDP induced by denoisers $q$ satisfy additional assumptions, namely, the connectivity, norm and degree bounds.
-Thisis our next goal.
+Corollary~\ref{chapter2:prop:1} implies that the IAMP iterates can be approximated by LDPs.
+In order to complete our second main result, Theorem~\ref{chapter2:thm:2-formal}, we need to show that the LDPs induced by the denoisers $q^t$ satisfy additional assumptions, namely, the connectivity, and the norm/degree bounds.
+This is our next goal.

-In the setting of Lemma \ref{lemma:ivkov} and Proposition \ref{prop:1.1}, we modify the AMP iterations with polynomial denoisers $q^t$ by replacing the coefficients $b_{t,j}$ by their respective limits in probability denoted $\bar{b}_{t,j} \triangleq \plim b_{t,j}$. i.e. consider the following iterations
+In the setting of Lemma \ref{chapter2:lemma:ivkov} and Proposition \ref{chapter2:prop:1.1}, we modify the AMP iterations with polynomial denoisers $q^t$ by replacing the coefficients $b_{t,j}$ by their respective limits in probability denoted $\bar{b}_{t,j} \triangleq \plim b_{t,j}$.
+That is, we consider the following iterations